knative/docs/docs/eventing/accessing-traces.md

 ### Example

-Everything happens in the `default` namespace.
+For this example, everything happens in the `default` namespace.
 - Broker named `default`
 - Two Triggers associated with the Broker:
     - `mutator-t` - Filters to only allow events whose type is `original`.
 It will reply with an identical event, except the replied event's type will be `mutated`.